 The sun is out and the snow is finally gone – it’s time to get outside!
 If you’re looking for an effective, affordable, approachable mode of exercise to help you make the most of the spring weather, why not try running?
 It’s a great way to condition your heart, doesn’t require much equipment and you don’t have to be an expert to reap the fitness benefits.

-“The great thing about running is that no matter where you start, if you keep at it, you’re guaranteed to improve over time,” says Kerry Copeland, coordinator of the Kids’ Run Club, a free school-based running program for kids.
+“The great thing about running is that no matter where you start, if you keep at it, you’re guaranteed to improve over time,” says Kerry Copeland, executive director of the Kids Run Club, a free school-based running program for kids.

 Still not convinced?
 We’ve debunked a few myths about running in an effort to remove some hurdles from your path.

 Busted: The saying “walk before you run” is a cliché for a reason – it’s true!
 Alternating intervals of brisk walking with periods of running is the perfect way to build up your fitness and endurance levels.
 You might start out walking for four minutes and running for one minute; over time, shift the ratio so you’re eventually running more than you walk, then running the whole way.
 Make sure to take the time to check your running form each time you’re out – it helps you run efficiently and reduces the risk of injury.